musikata/musikata.kabuki/README.md

 These features make it possible to write (and test!)
 Kabuki components independently.

+### Rendering Libraries
+It probably makes sense to use 3rd-party libraries like Pixi.js and P2 for animations and physics.
+They work well and they're well documented.

+We may want to use Phaser later on, if we develop mini-games.
+But for now Phaser might be more confusing, since it runs its own game loop.

 ## IN PROGRESS
 That's what we've got for now.
 Just some ideas!
 But coding is on the way...